December, 2004 - Black Bittern &

 Late in the afternoon, (in almost impossible

-light for photographs) we came across a Painted Snipe with three
+light for photographs) we came across a Painted Snipe with three tiny young.
+Yet another location

 for Painted Snipe, which we've seen now at eight or nine spots around